| Title: | D-Score for Child Development |

 Vector with posterior distribution. |

-the function does not return the "start"
+Since dscore V40.1 the function does not return the "start" element.

 Stef van Buuren, Arjan Huizing, 2020